Ahmed Shawqi: Prose

+Criticism

+Ahmed Shawqi is considered as "the greatest" poet within the Arabic Neoclassicist movement by scholars.

+Shawqi's work was a part of some of the Nahda's main literary and cultural debates, in which tradition, authenticity, and formality were positioned against experimentation, vulgarity, and Westernization.Shawqi faced sharp criticism from writers such as Muhammad al-Muwaylihi, who saw Shawqi's innovative work, particularly after the publication of ash-Shawqiyat, as heretical, boastful, vulgar, Westernized, and unworthy of the proud tradition of classical Arabic poetry.

 Legacy

 Karmat Ibn Hani', Ahmed Shawqi's home in Giza, was converted into the Ahmed Shawki Museum on 17 June 1977.

 Shawqi's work is regularly celebrated at the El Sawy Culture Wheel, a cultural center in Cairo.

-The web search engine company Google uploaded a Google Doodle, a limited-time variant of their logo, to memorialize Shawki in advance of what would have been his 142nd birthday on 16 October 2010.
-The art featured a quote from Shawki's poetry in place of the "oo" in the Google logo, which in English translates to:
+The web search engine company Google uploaded a Google Doodle, a limited-time variant of their logo, to memorialize Shawqi in advance of what would have been his 142nd birthday on 16 October 2010.
+The art featured a quote from Shawqi's poetry in place of the "oo" in the Google logo, which in English translates to:

 My homeland is always in my mind even if I were in paradise.

-There are two roads named for Ahmed Shawqi in Giza: Ahmed Shawqi Street, where the Ahmed Shawki Museum is located; and Ahmed Shawqi Corridor.
-A number of statues have been created in the likeness of Shawki, including one on Dokki Street in Giza and another at the Villa Borghese in Rome.
+There are two roads named for Ahmed Shawqi in Giza: Ahmed Shawqi Street, where the Ahmed Shawqi Museum is located; and Ahmed Shawqi Corridor.
+A number of statues have been created in the likeness of Shawqi, including one on Dokki Street in Giza and another at the Villa Borghese in Rome.

 Shawqi's granddaughter Ikbal El-Alailly was a central figure in Egypt's surrealist poetry movement.
 His other granddaughter Khadiga Riad was an abstract, surrealist painter.
 An Egyptian postage stamp was issued in honour of Shawqi on 14 October 1957 to commemorate 25 years since his death.
 Many books have been written on the life of Ahmed Shawqi.

+He is the maternal great-grandfather of Amina Taha-Hussein Okada (who is also, through her father, the granddaughter of writer Taha Hussein), the chief curator of the Indian section at the Guimet Museum in Paris.